feruza-k/LifeOS/README.md

 ### **Day 11:** Today View UI Alignment & Backend Sync (Dec 11, 2025)

 Today was focused on getting the redesigned LifeOS Today View fully aligned with the backend.
-After finalising the app’s core layout in Lovable and adding the frontend code, I shifted my attention to rebuilding the logic and data flow needed to support the cleaner UI structure.
+After making the strategic choice to use React Web for speed and design consistency (instead of the more complex React Native), I finalized the app’s core layout in Lovable.
+I then shifted my attention to rebuilding the logic and data flow needed to support this cleaner UI structure.

 #### **What I Worked On**